iSHAREScheme/eSEALsGuide/digidentity/digidentity-eSeal-NL.md

 # Digidentity eSeal procurement guide

 This file explains how to procure an eIDAS Qualified eSeal from Digidentity.
+When procuring an eSeal from Digidentity, the eSeal is provided in the Digidentity cloud HSM and not on a USB token or smartcard.

 ## Procurement process